devAdii99/githubfirst/README.md

 # githubfirst
-this is my first git repositary
+This is my first git repositary
+Author - Aditya Gaikar